-Although the market is still expected to be volatile in 2023, with a moderate level of new investment from our main customers, the Company's flexibility in the type of services provided, together with a strong financial position, including cash availability, will allow the operational activity to record a level similar to that recorded in 2021 and 2022.
+It is estimated that during the year 2025 the Company will register a level of sales similar to 2024.
+As before, the Company's flexibility in terms of the type of services provided, together with a strong financial position, including cash availability, will allow it to maintain a high level of activity.